Hot/Warm/Cold Tier Design for Geospatial Data

 Objects move through tiers on age-based triggers, ending under retention lock:

-- Hot Tier (Active Processing & Real-Time Serving): Optimized for high-throughput, low-latency I/O. Backed by NVMe-backed object storage or provisioned IOPS block volumes with aggressive edge caching.
-Typical workloads: live sensor ingestion (IoT, UAV photogrammetry), dynamic vector tile generation, and iterative ML training.
-Latency target:
+• Hot Tier — active processing and real-time serving.
+Optimized for high-throughput, low-latency I/O: NVMe-backed object storage or provisioned-IOPS block volumes with aggressive edge caching.
+This is where live sensor ingestion (IoT, UAV photogrammetry), dynamic vector tile generation, and iterative ML training live.
+Latency target: <50ms.
+Keep an object here only while its read frequency justifies premium media — typically the first 30 days, but extend it for canonical basemaps that are queried continuously regardless of age.

 {